 Just like people, cats can sometimes be stressed and angry.
-Just as people are made happy by melatonin, the stress of cats can be reduced and they can be made happy thanks to a natural product.
-Nepetalactone is an organic compound isolated from the plant catnip (Nepeta cataria), which acts as a cat attractant.
+Just as people are made happy by melatonin, the stress of cats can be reduced and they become happier thanks to a natural product, nepetalactone.
+Nepetalactone is an organic compound isolated from the plant catnip (Nepeta cataria), which attracts cats.
 Nepetalactone is a ten-carbon bicyclic monoterpenoid compound derived from isoprene with two fused rings: a cyclopentane and a lactone.